John Butler, 17th Earl of Ormonde: Two inheritances

 In 1783 his father died in Kilkenny Castle.
 John inherited Kilkenny and the lands, notably those that his father had inherited from John Butler of Kilcash, the de jure 15th Earl of Ormond, in 1766.
 In 1784 his father-in-law, the Earl of Wandesford died.
 His titles became extinct, but John inherited the land and the coal mines.

-Earl
+Family tree and claim to the Earldoms of Ormond and Ossory

 In 1791 he claimed the title of Earl of Ormond, which was believed to have become extinct in 1715.
 The Irish House of Lords accepted this claim and he was restored to become the 17th Earl of Ormonde.

 Death and succession

 Ormond, as he now was, died on 25 or 30 December 1795 at Kilkenny Castle and was buried in Kilcash.
 His widow died in Dublin in 1830.
 He was succeeded by his son Walter, who was made a Marquess in 1816.